Japanese pop culture in the United States: Video games

-Since the early 1970s, Japan has been home to some of the most famous and influential video game companies in the world; some of the most well-known include Nintendo, Sega, Sony, Namco, Capcom, Konami and Square Enix.
-The games produced by the companies are extremely well known across the world, including famous arcade games such as Space Invaders and Pac-Man, and incredibly popular franchises such as Mario, The Legend of Zelda, Final Fantasy, Metal Gear, Street Fighter, Sonic the Hedgehog, Pokémon and Resident Evil.
-Numerous Japanese games have been ranked among the best games of all time, and have spawned sequels, remakes and adaptations.
+Since the early 1970s, Japan has been home to some of the most prominent and influential video game companies in the world; some of the most well-known include Nintendo, Sega, Sony, Namco, Capcom, Konami and Square Enix.
+The games produced by the companies are well known across the world, including famous arcade games such as Space Invaders and Pac-Man, and popular franchises such as Mario, The Legend of Zelda, Final Fantasy, Metal Gear, Street Fighter, Sonic the Hedgehog, Pokémon and Resident Evil.
+Numerous Japanese games have been listed among the best games of all time, and have spawned sequels, remakes and adaptations.